Cherreads

 "My sister," Zeraya said.

-Vance looked at her for a moment.
-Made a notation.
+Vance looked at her for a moment and made a notation.
 "Pre-asset optimization program.
 Full residential access."
 He set the tablet down.
 "She'll be comfortable."

 The word landed exactly the way it was designed to.

-He glanced past her shoulder toward the interior window — the atrium visible below, the park, the children running in the manufactured light.
-The look on his face wasn't satisfaction exactly.
-It was the expression of a man checking on something he'd built a long time ago that was still running the way he'd designed it to.
-Still doing what he'd decided it needed to do.
+He glanced past her shoulder toward the interior window.
+The atrium sat visible below.
+The park.
+The children running in the manufactured light.
+He wore the expression of a man checking on a machine he built a long time ago.
+It was still running exactly the way he designed it.
+It was still doing what it needed to do.

 "Then yes," she said.

-Back in the room they'd given her, Zeraya sat on the edge of the clean bed and pulled back her sleeve.
+Back in the room they gave her, Zeraya sat on the edge of the clean bed and pulled back her sleeve.

 The soul bond mark burned in a steady line across her sternum.
 She opened her interface.